twknab/sei/README.md

 ## 🚂 Features

 - Scrapes all colleges from the College Board website and stores them in `colleges` table
+  - Easy to use `Rakefile` to run database setup and script execution conveniently
 - Fetches total number of colleges from the primary page (script can handle changing source datasets)
 - Idempotent (running the script again won't re-write the same data)
 - Progress Bar: see real time progress of the scrape